HelmholtzAI-Consultants-Munich/XAI-Tutorials/docs/source/_model_agnostic_xai/shap.rst

 What does SHAP explain?
 -----------------------

-SHapley Additive exPlanations (**SHAP**) is a **local, model-agnostic XAI method** that explains individual model predictions by assigning a contribution to each input feature.
-SHAP is therefore primarily a **local explanation method**.
-However, global insights about the model can be obtained by aggregating SHAP values across many instances.
-Although SHAP is commonly introduced as model-agnostic, the SHAP framework also includes **model-specific algorithms** that exploit particular model structures to compute Shapley-based feature contributions more efficiently.

-The main idea behind SHAP is to quantify how much each feature contributes to the difference between a **baseline prediction** and the prediction for a particular instance.
+SHapley Additive exPlanations (**SHAP**) explains an **individual model prediction** by assigning a contribution to each input feature.
+The main idea is to quantify how much each feature contributes to the difference between a **baseline prediction** and the prediction for the individual instance.

+SHAP is therefore primarily a **local model-agnostic method**.
+Global insights can later be obtained by aggregating SHAP values across many instances.

-Unlike methods such as permutation feature importance, SHAP does **not** measure how model performance changes when a feature is perturbed.
-Instead, SHAP explains the **model output itself**.
+Importantly, SHAP explains the **model output itself**, not changes in model performance.
+This distinguishes SHAP from methods such as permutation feature importance, which measure how predictive performance changes when feature information is perturbed.

-The quantity being explained depends on the prediction task:
+The quantity explained by SHAP depends on the prediction task:

-* **Classification:** typically a predicted probability, log-odds, or model score for a class.
+* **Classification:** the explained model output may be a predicted probability, log-odds, or model score for a particular class.
-* **Regression:** the predicted numerical value.
+* **Regression:** the explained model output is the predicted numerical value.

+In both cases, the SHAP values describe how the input features move the model output from a **baseline** to the prediction for the individual instance.
+What this baseline represents will be introduced below and depends on how ``missing`` feature information is defined.

+What SHAP Does Not Imply
+^^^^^^^^^^^^^^^^^^^^^^^^

+SHAP explains the behavior of the **model**, not necessarily the underlying data-generating process.

+A large positive or negative SHAP value indicates how a feature contributes to the model's prediction relative to the chosen baseline.
+It does not imply that the feature has a causal effect on the predicted outcome.

 Video Introduction
 ------------------